thegooddocsproject/templates/base-template/about-base-template.md

 {Docset owner tip: Select the quality criteria which will be important for your project.}

-The following table lists the relative importance of the following quality criteria for {doctype} documents.
+This table lists the relative importance of the following quality criteria for {doctype} documents.

 |Quality criteria|Priority to address|